 The latest Irish Government requirements for arrivals* can be found here >>

-*from 19th July 2020 Ireland will be part of the EU’s Digital Covid Certificate scheme allowing anyone from the EU to enter without the need for quarantine or testing.
+*from 19th July 2021 became part of the EU’s Digital Covid Certificate scheme allowing anyone from the EU to enter without the need for quarantine or testing.
 To be eligible for the certificate the individual must have been either fully vaccinated, have had a negative Covid test, or have already had the virus.
 This has also been extended to visitors from the UK & North America.

 *these dates are under constant review